-We have tutors in many of the fields at CGU, but not in all of them.
-You can look at the staff list and find out if there is a tutor in your field.
+We have Consultants in many of the fields at CGU, but not in all of them.
+You can look at the staff list and find out if there is a Consultant in your field.
 However, all of the tutors are experienced at working with students in all of the disciplines at CGU, and are familiar with all major forms of academic writing across disciplines.
 In fact, we believe that it is more beneficial to work with someone outside of your field, because there will be no question of field expertise, and you will be more clear in your writing if you can communicate with an informed reader outside of your discipline.

-All of the tutors who work in the Center have experience working with incoming graduate students as well as doctoral students working on dissertations.
+All of the Consultants who work in the Center have experience working with incoming graduate students as well as doctoral students working on dissertations.
 We regularly see students at all levels, from all departments.

 Make an appointment on our online scheduler.
 Be sure to select a Consultant who is available for online consultation, as indicated by the words "Online appts. only" or "Face to face and online" below their name.

 When making an appointment, be sure to select "Yes - Meet Online" in the pop-up window.
 Save your appointment.

 At the time of your appointment, log into our scheduler again and click on the red square for your appointment.
 In the appointment window that appears, click the red "Start or Join Online Consultation."